mobilepadawan/artificial-intelligence/readme.md

-# A.I. web applications
+# Recognition A.I.

+This app use TensorFlow as a JavaScript library trained with the capacity to recognize different human expressions.

+* Pick a photo of your computer or mobile phone
+* Await a couple of seconds to finish the Analysis

-## Face-Recognition API
+## Code written

-This webapp uses the TensorFlow model to recognize faces and face expressions using a simple image picked up by your computer or mobile phone, also taking a pictura using the smartphone cam _(last feature is only for smartphones)_.

-## Audio Chat app

-This webapp is a simple chat app that interacts with a chatbot but also combines the power of speech synthesis, speech recognition and the ChatGPT API.
-This is built in a very alpha phase but I think it will be promising.
+I used Vanilla JS to code the logic.
+Also the **face-api** library and some training files to train the TensorFlow lib previous to use the functions.

-## Speech Recognition sample
+## Improvements

-This webappp uses the native Voice recognition API to use the microphone of your webapp to listen to the user talk. the webapp will transcript in realtime all the audio listened by the microphone and show on the HTML document the transcripted text.

-A software tool very easy to use.
-It's not a JS Library just a voice recognition using the JavaScript native API.
+We adjust the Objects recognition A.I. through video updating the person sentiments shown on screen.
+This update was did it in the `face-api.min.js` file, changing the english sentiments to spanish sentiments.

+If you use the original face-api.js file, please download it from its official website: https://justadudewhohacks.github.io/face-api.js/docs/index.html

+## Future updates

+[ ] Take a picture using a mobile phone and analyse it almost in real time.

+[ ] Streaming video from a webcam and realtime analyzing faces in the footage.

+After finish the mentioned tests this webapp will turn to a HR application where companies can automatically register the in and out of its employees.